 In this tutorial, we will create a sample Baby’s arrival card as shown in the image below with a circular mask that enables customers to drag and place their pictures from the Picture Gallery, Hard Disk or Facebook on the card while that picture is masked out to fit the shape of that circle.

 Also we will learn more about the item settings in the PitchPrint app to wit: Transform Lock, Edit Lock, Include in Form and Reference.
 These settings apply to items like shapes, pictures or texts on the canvas.
 So to get started, let’s log into our admin panel.

 Creating the Template

-Navigate to the Designs section on the left menu.
-Once in the Designs section, you will find all your designs associated with the current domain you are administering, every design belonging to a section so check out the exact section you want your card to belong and to the right of the title, you will find two buttons, click the one labelled “Create a New Design” and a window and this will pop up a window where you will provide basic details regarding your new design template.
+Navigate to Design, Once in the Designs section, you will find all your designs associated with the current domain you are administering, every design belonging to a section so check out the exact section you want your card to belong and to the right of the title, you will find two buttons, click the one labelled “Create a New Design” and a window and this will pop up a window where you will provide basic details regarding your new design template.
 Ok!
 The form should look like this:

 Click the Submit button and wait a little while for the app to load and initialize.

 Ok, now you are in the Editor, you

 Next, we will provide the width and height in Inches.
 Remember we selected Inches from the panel immediately after the title.
 Please note, these are the actual paper width and height, not the screen pixels area.
 So it ought to be measured physically with a ruler or some measuring instrument.
 We have measured our sample card to be 4.725 for the width and 6.299 for the height.
 So let’s enter that; then “0.1,0.1,0.1,0.1”

 We don’t need to fill in the other fields.
 So click the Add Page button to create the page.